 There are all these signals flying over our heads that could be used to help organizations become more effective and faster in delivering software, he said.

 Software Delivery Management (SDM) creates a data layer aggregating data from all the tools an organization uses in its software delivery pipeline.
 Rajeev Mahajan, CIO of DevOps engineering at HSBC, said that could be as many as 60 tools in his organization.

 SDM is a new category solving the same type of problem CRM has been addressing for sales and marketing or ERP for finance, Labourey said in an interview.

-CloudBees Vice President of Marketing Shawn Ahmed, who led a demo at the conference Wednesday, recounted his experience in leading a company of 100 developers, who used multiple tools that differed from those the ops team used.
+CloudBees Vice President of Product Marketing Shawn Ahmed, who led a demo at the conference Wednesday, recounted his experience in leading a company of 100 developers, who used multiple tools that differed from those the ops team used.
 It was then he came to the realization that silos of information were hindering speed and efficiency in the organization.